 Being in South Carolina, it’s likely that the genuine Gabriel Martin would be lucky to get a room and probably have to sleep on the floor without a bundling board or lady to accompany him!
 Even though dating couldn’t get much worse for Gabriel, it should be said, the scenes of courtship behavior between the lovers (though post-teens) are otherwise still very accurate from a historical standpoint.

 Of course, bundling was not approved by all those in the US.
 One such notable critic was the physician Henry Reed Stiles, who suggested in his history of Connecticut that the tradition “sapped the fountain of morality.”
 Stiles was not a fan.
 His book, Bundling in America, is a brief history of the phenomenon, explaining the custom of travelers sharing beds with young people of different sexes in New England and beyond.
 In Stiles’ 1871 work, he is damning in his moral assessment of the practice continuing.
 Bundling was banned in Boston in 1872.

 Condemnation or clarification?

 By contrast, Jonathan Edwards was outspoken against bundling, preaching against it from the early 1630s, yet his protestations had little effect, as the practice had already taken hold.
-Not all members of the clergy held such an opinion, as Samuel Peters suggested that bundling would never have proven so popular with puritans if it were not virtuous, and that “bundling has prevailed… with ten times more chastity than the sitting on a sofa.”
-With that, it shouldn’t be a surprise to hear that Peters was commended later in Stiles’ work!
+Not all members of the clergy held such an opinion, as Samuel Peters suggested that bundling would never have proven so popular with Puritans if it were not virtuous, and that “bundling has prevailed… with ten times more chastity than the sitting on a sofa.”
+With that, it shouldn’t be surprising to hear that Peters was commended later in Stiles’ work!